blurtechlegacy/eventhub-backend/specification.md

 **P0:**
 1. Authentification with login and password.
     1. Comparison of the login password set with the existing data.
+    2. If the account is not found, return a message about the need to register.
 2. Return `tags` table
     1. *GET* `/api/v000/tags`
     ```json5